poff33rd2/HostEase/readme.md

 ### **Frontend (JavaScript)**
 1. **Framework**:
    - **React.js** (free and open-source) - A popular JavaScript library for building user interfaces.
-   - **Next.js** (free and open-source) - A React framework that supports server-side rendering and static site generation.

 2. **Real-Time Updates**:
    - **Socket.IO** (free and open-source) - Enables real-time, bidirectional communication between the client and server.